je-i/je-i-repo/README.md

 # je-i-repo
-# it's a new day
+# it's a new day!

-The birds are chirping
+The birds are chirping.

-### Intense heat wave hits Saskatoon and it's neighbouring provinces
+### Intense heat wave hits Saskatoon and it's neighbouring provinces the summer of 2021!